yiisoft/docs/guide/en/concept/configuration.md

 What the plugin does is collecting configs specified in all dependencies `composer.json`, `config-plugin` section and merging them.

+Best practices:

+- Do not use parameters directly in your application, configure services instead.

 ## Dependency Injection Container